 We want our children to be fluent in the fundamentals of mathematics and problem solving and to develop reasoning skills essential for everyday life.
 We begin at the Foundation and Key Stage 1 with the foundations of mental arithmetic, developing the concept of number and place value, shape and dimension, time and money.
 We use visual and physical aids such as numicon practical apparatus, and our interactive whiteboards to develop concepts and encourage investigation.
 We want children to be able to select and use mathematical methods to solve problems and to be able to apply those methods to different contexts.
 Gradually through Key Stage 2 the children are introduced to more formal written methods.
 We use small group teaching to stretch the most able children and to support weaker students.
 Our children consistently achieve well in maths and we encourage them to demonstrate their learning, for example by taking part in the National Primary Maths Challenge.

-In September 2017, we saw the introduction of a new scheme of work 'No Nonsense Maths' across the school.
+In September 2017, we saw the introduction of a new scheme of work INSPIRE Maths across the school.

-Our children are natural scientists and are keen to explore, enquire and understand the world around them.
+Our children are natural scientists and are keen to explore, inquire and understand the world around them.
 Within the National Curriculum framework we investigate life processes, materials, physical processes and concentrate on developing children's scientific skills, encouraging them to question, investigate and test appropriately.
 We focus on group work and collaboration, with lots of practical work and experimentation.
 We want our children to enjoy science, and we support their learning in a variety of ways including 'Inspire' days, school trips and fieldwork.
+For more information on what we get up to in our Science weeks, please click here

 In recent years we have seen significant investment in technology in our school and this will continue to be a priority.
 ICT is used as a tool to learning alongside developing their ICT skills.